TZstatsADS/Fall2016-proj4-jingmu2014/doc/Report.md

 ![image](https://github.com/TZstatsADS/Fall2016-proj4-jingmu2014/blob/master/figs/barsbeatssections.png)
 ![image](https://github.com/TZstatsADS/Fall2016-proj4-jingmu2014/blob/master/figs/segmentstatums.png)

-From the graphs we can see
+From the graphs we can see that beats and segments have the highest confidence values, sections and tatums have middle level confidence values, while bars have least confidence values.
+However, in order to make better prediction, I choose to keep all of them.